BenjaminSemah/leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# TO-DO LIST APP
+# HAPPY DEVS LEADERBOARD

->This app allows users to submit their scores to be ranked on the Leaderboard
+>This HAPPY DEVS LEADERBOARD app allows users to submit their scores to be ranked on the Leaderboard

 ## Built With